 The professorship will be named the North Carolina State Beekeepers Association Distinguished Professor in Apiculture and will the only one of its kind in the US; a professorship specifically created for honey bee research.

 With more than 4,500 members and over eighty chapters, the NCSBA has strength in numbers.
 Thousands of individual beekeepers in North Carolina who make contributions large and small will be very important to the success of the endowment initiative.
-NCSBA chapters will have an important role as well.
-Chapters can contribute at any time or chose to follow the lead of the State Association and make five-year pledges of their own.
+Please indicate which local beekeeping association you are a member of when you donate.
+Your chapter will receive recognition for your support.
+NCSBA chapters can contribute at any time or chose to follow the lead of the State Association and make five-year pledges of their own.
 Some chapters have already pledged at the endowment level of $1,000 per year for five years.
 Your Regional Director can help you with questions that your chapter might have in order to get started.
 The NCSBA President and Vice-Presidents will be available as help as well.
 Chapters can raise money any number of ways and many of our chapters are experienced in raising funds for club projects.
 Chapters can host events to benefit the endowment, sell honey at local markets and fairs, have fifty-fifty drawings at each meeting, and hold raffles; just to name a few possible ways.

 If you would prefer to donate via check please mail it to: